 The middle section of the buy cycle represents the “research” phase of the buy cycle.
 The prospect has done some initial searches which have sparked some choices.
 Now, s/he’s looking for specific information, reviewing options, and narrowing down the choices.
 Chances are, s/he’s typing in search phrases like “digital camera reviews,” or “compare digital cameras.”

 To hone in on this stage of the buy cycle, you’ll want to have review pages and articles, such as “how to select a digital camera,” and “comparing SLR digital cameras.”
-The SEO tip here: whether you sell products or services, consider writing articles and/or blog posts.
+Whether you sell products or services, consider writing articles and/or blog posts.
 Content is a great way to reach your prospects when they’re looking for information, and once they find your site, they can surf around and see what else you have to offer!

 Finally, we come to the top part of the triangle, representing the “purchase” phase of the buy cycle.
 This means your prospect is ready to buy or contact you for more information.
 Keyphrases reflecting more specific and focused search terms, such as the camera make or model, should be incorporated in your site…and where?
 Yes, your product pages, where you would optimize for products-related keyphrases (such as “Snaptix 10.1 megapixel zoom prices”).